10 Ideas to Celebrate Customer Service Week [October 3-7, 2022]

 National Customer Service Week (NCSW) has been celebrated during the first full business week in October for more than 30 years.

-This year’s theme is Celebrating the Heart of Service.
+This year’s official theme is Essential to Success.
 Customer-facing employees play a vital role in developing life-long customers.

 Customer Service Week is quickly approaching, but it’s not too late to create a plan to show your employees you appreciate them!
 We’ve compiled a few ideas to get you started.